tea2x/quantum-purse-key-vault/README.md

 | **Password hashing**  | Scrypt               |

 ### Custom BIP39
+BIP39 is chosen as the mnemonic backup format due to its user-friendliness and quantum resistance.

 SPHINCS+ offers 12 parameter sets, grouped by three security parameters: 128-bit, 192-bit, and 256-bit.
-These require seeds of 48 bytes, 72 bytes, and 96 bytes respectively, used across key generation and signing.

-This library introduces a custom BIP39 mnemonic backup format for each security parameter of SPHINCS+ as below:
+These require seeds of 48 bytes, 72 bytes, and 96 bytes respectively used across key generation and signing.
+As BIP39 supports max 32 bytes so this library introduces a custom(combined) BIP39 mnemonic backup format for each security parameter of SPHINCS+ as below:

 |    SPHINCS+ security parameter      |  BIP39 entropy level  |   Word count    |
 |-------------------------------------|-----------------------|-----------------|